brijs/udacity-self-driving-project-2/writeup-midterm.md

 - Bumpers
 - Vertical sides of the cars

-In general, surfaces with **better relfectivity** register better on radar.
+In general, surfaces with **better reflectivity** register better on radar.
 Transparent (windows & windshields etc) have low reflectivity and therefore the range intensity is low.
-However, this transparency seems to help as the shape of the windshield or windows are easily identifiable.
+However, this transparency seems to help as the shape of the windshield or windows become easily identifiable.

+Surfaces parallel to the Laser beams (eg car roofs) are also not detected easily, compared to surfaces that are orthogonal to the beam direction (sides of cars).

 ## Step 2 : Create Birds-Eye View from Lidar PCL